 Reverse Inscriptions for the New Mexico Quarter:

 America-the-Beautiful Quarter Series:

-The quarter for the Chaco Culture National Historical Park (located in northwest New Mexico) will be issued in 2012.
-It will be the second coin issued in 2012 and the 12th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Chaco Culture National Historical Park (located in northwest New Mexico) was issued in 2012, the second coin issued in 2012 and the 12th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2012: El Yunque National Forest (Puerto Rico), Chaco Culture National Historical Park (New Mexico), Acadia National Park (Maine), Hawai'i Volcanoes National Park (Hawaii) & Denali National Park (Alaska).
+The following quarters were issued in 2012: El Yunque National Forest (Puerto Rico), Chaco Culture National Historical Park (New Mexico), Acadia National Park (Maine), Hawai'i Volcanoes National Park (Hawaii) & Denali National Park (Alaska).